Loopring/loopring-web-v2/README.md

 npm run dev

 // how to run storybook
-yarn instsll
+yarn install
 yarn up
 cd ./packages/component-lib
 npm run storybook
 ```
-- We appreciate your improvement or initiatives for loopring layer2 website, please view the source code in the component-lib.
+- We appreciate any improvements or initiatives for Loopring Layer2 website, please view the source code in `./packages/component-lib`.

-- Project separates a lib called web3-provider, which is a third-party ETH web3 wallet provider service (wallectConnect & metamask),
+- The project contains a separate lib "web3-provider", which is a third-party ETH web3 wallet provider service (wallectConnect & metamask),

-- You are welcome to reuse it or integrate your provider service to our website.
+- You are welcome to reuse it or integrate your provider service with our website.

 - Feel free to leave suggestions or ideas.